datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 {: .sql}

 > ## Exercise
-> Write a query which retuns the min, max and avg values as well as a count of the number of records involved
+> Write a query which returns the min, max and avg values as well as a count of the number of records involved
 > for the 'A11_years_farm' column for each village in the 'Nhamatanda' district.
 >
 >